Terms of delivery

 4. Changes to or cancellation of a course

-• We reserve the right to change the teaching location, time and teacher.
+• The Adult Education Centre has the right to change the teaching location, time of the course or change the course teacher.
 If necessary, the format of a course can be changed to be in-person, online or multiform.
-Changing the course format does not affect the price of the course.
+Changing the course implementation format does not affect the price of the course.

-• Our customer service is closed for weekends, which is why information about a course being changed or cancelled may be delayed.
+• Our customer service is closed at weekends, which is why information about course changes or cancellations may come with a delay.

 5. Credit courses